2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 However, it is difficult to tie our operations directly to values and goals without making them concrete, and without defining a plan that ties them to our work.

 Through our JupyterHubs pilot, we've learned how our actions-focused approach was missing some important aspects of these broader goals.
-For example, we came to understand that a big part of 2i2c's value is around _de-risking cloud native workflows_ for communities that are inherently skeptical of what cloud infrastructure offers.
+For example, we came to understand that a big part of 2i2c's value isn't just providing a JupyterHub, it is _de-risking cloud native workflows_ for communities that are inherently skeptical of what cloud infrastructure offers.
-Doing this entails many things: teaching, making decisions on behalf of others, supporting and answer questions, building trust, and yes, managing infrastructure.
+Doing this entails many things: teaching, making decisions on behalf of others, supporting and answering questions, building trust, and yes, managing infrastructure.

 ### Refining our strategy